tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 ```

 <!-- Kaikki klikkaukset siis talletetaan omaan tilan osaansa _allClicks_, joka alustetaan tyhjäksi taulukoksi -->
-Every click is stored into a separate piece of state called _allClicks_ that is initialized as an empty array.
+Every click is stored into a separate piece of state called _allClicks_ that is initialized as an empty array:

 ```js
 const [allClicks, setAll] = useState([])